 More and more women are choosing to undergo breast enhancement procedures.
-There are many reasons why someone would seek breast augmentation.
-Maybe you’re looking to boost your self-esteem or want a younger, more rejuvenated appearance.
-Breast enlargement is major surgery.
-It requires a certain amount of pre-surgery prep and post-surgery recovery.
-It’s a journey that takes time and rest to get your desired results.
+There are many reasons why someone would seek breast augmentation – maybe you’re looking to boost your self-esteem or want a younger, more rejuvenated appearance.
+No matter what your reasons are, it is important to remember that breast enlargement is major surgery.
+It requires a certain amount of pre-surgery preparation and post-surgery recovery.
+It’s a journey that takes time and rest in order to achieve your desired results.

 What is Breast Augmentation?

 Breast augmentation is an enlargement of the breasts.
 The procedure involves inserting implants to make the breasts bigger.
 Implants are filled with silicone or physiological saline.
-Silicone implants are the most commonly used in the UK as they tend to feel more natural.
-Silicone breast implants are filled with silicone gel.
-The implants feel much more like a natural breast.
-Implants are placed inside the breast to reconstruct, increase size, and enhance shape.
+Silicone breast implants, which are filled with silicone gel, are the most commonly used in the UK as they tend to feel more natural.
+During the procedure, the implants are placed inside the breast to reconstruct, increase size, and enhance overall shape.

 During the procedure, your surgeon will place the implants either behind the breast or behind the muscle the breasts sit on.
 The surgery itself takes about 90 minutes and is performed under general aesthetic.

 Depending on the type of breast implant and the degree of enlargement, your surgeon may use varying surgical incisions.
 Incisions can be made in the creases under your breasts, in the armpit, or around the nipple.
 Your surgeon will discuss your incision options with you prior to the surgery date.

 There are different techniques for the implants’ incision and placement.
 So, the area your surgeon will cut and place the breasts can change.